nion-software/nionswift/design/data_model.md

 ### Detailed Use Case: Camera Image with Multiple Coordinate Mappings, Graphics, and Overlays

-A camera image is acquired with two isotropic coordinate mappings — real space in nm and angular in rad — and one coordinate system transform, the camera-to-stage rotation recorded at acquisition.
-The real-space coordinate mapping is designated primary.
-Stage-oriented coordinates are derived by composing a coordinate mapping with the coordinate system transform; the real-space coordinate mapping is used because stage space is in length units, although because both coordinate mappings are isotropic, the same rotation applies to either.
+A camera image has two isotropic coordinate mappings — real space in nm and angular in rad — and the real-space coordinate mapping is designated primary.
+An external coordinate tool derives stage-oriented coordinates by composing a coordinate mapping with the camera-to-stage transform from the coordinate system graph; the real-space coordinate mapping is used because stage space is in length units, although because both coordinate mappings are isotropic, the same rotation applies to either.

 The image displays in index coordinate space.
 The user chooses whether the scale marker and mouse-over readout show nm or rad; switching changes the readout only, not the displayed data.

 Graphics are drawn in graphics coordinates — a fixed per-axis scaling of index coordinate space in which each axis spans 0 to 1 — independent of any coordinate mapping.
-A graphic may instead be defined in stage coordinates: its points are converted to fractional indices through inverse coordinate mapping.
-An axes indicator showing the stage directions uses only the rotational component of the stored coordinate system transform, sized and positioned in graphics coordinates.
+A graphic may instead be defined in stage coordinates: an external coordinate tool converts its points through the coordinate system graph and then to fractional indices through inverse coordinate mapping.
+An axes indicator showing the stage directions uses only the rotational component of the camera-to-stage transform supplied by the coordinate system graph, sized and positioned in graphics coordinates.

 All of this is point translation; no data is resampled.
-Because the coordinate system transform is recorded at acquisition-time, stage-space graphics remain correctly positioned offline, and a second image acquired at a different rotation carries its own coordinate system transform, so the same stage-space graphic maps correctly onto both images.
+The external coordinate tool uses the coordinate system graph to map a stage-space graphic into each image's referenced coordinate system.

 ### Open Questions